NCAR/ccpp-framework/doc/CCPPtraining/source/ConstructingSuite.rst

    : *Schematic of the use of the SDF in dynamic and static builds.
 Note that, for the static build, more than one SDF can be supplied at compile time, but only one can be used at runtime*.

 =========================
-Interstitial schemes
+Interstitial Schemes
 =========================
 The SDF can have an arbitrary number of additional interstitial schemes in between the primary parameterizations to preprocess or postprocess data.
 There are two main types of interstitial schemes, scheme-specific and suite-level.
 The scheme-specific interstitial scheme is needed for one specific scheme and the suite-leve interstitial scheme processes data that are relevant for various schemes within a suite.

 =========================
-SDF examples
+SDF Examples
 =========================

 ----------------------------------------------------
-Simplest case: single group and no subcycling
+Simplest Case: Single Group and no Subcycling
 ----------------------------------------------------

 Consider the simplest case, in which all physics schemes are to be called together in a single group with no subcycling (i.e. **subcycle loop=”1”**).
 The subcycle loop must be set in each group.
 The SDF **suite_Suite_A.xml** could contain the following: